 All this set of parallel techniques of communication led me to explore which strategies can we reappropriate using watermarks as a way of annotation.
 How can we open space to communication between users of a system while maintaining their anonymity?
 One might have felt the thrill when a downloaded file from Lib gen or similar library still contains traces of previous users.
 It is quite amusing this relation established with someone we are not related with.
-You feel part of a movement, as you had a glimpse of a moment, stuck in time.
+You feel part of a movement, as you had a glimpse of a moment, captured in time.

-With Tactical watermarks, I want to open spaces to dialogue, to publish displays of interest, as well as, displays of solidarity.
+With Tactical watermarks, I want to open spaces to dialogue, to publish displays of interest, as well as, demonstrations of solidarity.
 This can be done, just as writing a message in a paper, drop it in a public space and wait for someone to find it.
-By dropping messages in files we assume that someone will be thrilled to find it.
-In a big picture, I do not plan to make this something you may find by chance but I aim to explore what are the possibilities of making it a compulsory or a regular habit.
+In a big picture, I do not plan to make this something you may find by chance; I aim to explore what are the possibilities of making someone thrilled to see these messages as a compulsory or a regular habit.

 At last, I propose that digital watermarks still have space to produce sensorial enhancements.
-Enacted through watermarking and with a background in the practice of graphic design I reckon that we are able of establishing different rhythms and hierarchies within a narrative.
-Just as introduced earlier in this text, watermarks might have had their origin concerning manufacturing processes but they might have been an artistic method of expression by papermakers aswell.
+Enacted through watermarking and with a background in the practice of graphic design, I reckon that we might be able to establish different rhythms and hierarchies within a narrative.
+Just as introduced earlier in this text, watermarks might have had their origin concerning manufacturing processes, but they might have been an artistic method of expression by papermakers aswell.
 With Tactical Watermarking, digital watermarks may substitute digitally the impact that graphic design has in the process of creating books as a physical media, where they can be recognised as an object by themselves.
 In graphic design, choices such as the paper, the binding, or even how different chapters are separated become part of an endeavour to heighten the narrative.
 Interestingly, mixed attitudes can exist towards this process.
 Either by trying to respect the text, without overpowering it, but also, as a way of exploring it as a medium where restructuring may form new ways of reading and understanding.
-Two constants are then present, the exploration of repetition and absence of it, and the experimentation regarding reading flows.
+Two constants are then present, the exploration of repetition and absence of it, and the experimentation regarding text flows.

-The main drive during my research was to explore how can analogue techniques be appropriate and transported to digital watermarking.
+The main drive during my research was to explore how can analogue techniques be appropriate and transported into digital watermarking.
 I find particularly amusing unconventional strategies, such as the use of scented paper in print.
-Such a technique allows us to rethink the flow of information and takes part in shaping the perception we have from texts.
+Such methods allow us to rethink the flow of information and takes part in shaping the perception we have from texts.
 Through this scented technology, we explore the vision and the scent at the same time, transporting us to different realities, creating a stimulus that we don't usually experience while reading.
 In digital files, I compare this to the feeling of encountering graphic elements that exist outside the main narrative.
-While most digital files lack personality, with new graphic elements appended I aim to incite new sensation while building new experiences through paratextual components.
+While most digital files lack personality, with new visual elements appended, I aim to incite new sensation while building new experiences through paratextual components.